wting/gitsessions.vim/README.md

 ## Description

-Automatically saves and loads sessions based on the root directory of the git repository and the git branch name *after* the first manual save.
+Automatically saves and loads sessions based on git repository and branch name *after* the first manual save.

-If the current directory is not a subdirectory of a git repository, then the session is saved based on the path.
+If the current directory is not in a subdirectory of a git repository, then the session is saved based on the path.

+More precisely, the session file is based on the following the directory Vim was started in:

+- If that directory is a subdirectory of a git repository (not necessary tracked in the repo), then the session file is based on the repo's path and branch name.
+- If the directory is not a subdirectory of a git repository, then the session file is based on the full path.

 ## Usage

-`cd` to the directory and work as normal.
-Save the session at least once per directory and git branch.
+Switch to the project directory and work as normal.
+Save the session at least once per git branch.
 Once a session has been saved, they will be updated automatically when exiting Vim.

-In the future, run Vim in the same directory and git branch and previous settings will be restored.
+In the future, run Vim in the same directory or git repository and branch and previous settings will be restored.

 ### Commands

 - `<leader>ss` save session
 - `<leader>ls` load session
 - `<leader>ds` delete session

 - `:SaveSession` save session
 - `:LoadSession` load session
 - `:DeleteSession` delete session